4. Commonly Used Classes in the Java

 public class test1{

-// tests writing a structure (in the C sense) to a binary file
+// tests the writing of a structure (in the C sense) to a binary file

 // we define the structure